pingleware/scm/README.md

 ## About

-This version is rearchietctured for node-electron using sqlite database.
+This version is rearchietctured for node-electron using sqlite database with intergration with[ BestBooks ™Accounting Application Framework.](https://github.com/pingleware/bestbooks-helpers)

 ![s](assets/screenshots/screenshot-default.png)